Éric St-Pierre: Political career

+Committee work

-On June 2025, in the 45th Parliament, St-Pierre joined the House of Commons Standing Committee on Environment and Sustainable Development.
+St-Pierre serves on the Standing Committee on Environment and Sustainable Development and the Standing Committee on Natural Resources.

-He organized a maple leaf run with other MP's to honour Canada Day.

-St-Pierre helped form an environmental caucus within the liberal party to discuss climate issues.

-He spoke in the House on October 1, 2025 for National Energy Efficiency Day and also introduced Motion M-19 National Energy Efficiency Day - that the government should designate the first Wednesday in October, every year, as National Energy Efficiency Day, to recognize the important contributions that the energy efficiency sector makes in saving money, cutting pollution and creating jobs.

-His efforts to mark October 1 as National Energy Efficiency Day was endorsed by others.

-He explained his reasoning for the importance of energy efficiency.
+Public transportation

+St-Pierre sponsored Petition E-6953, which called for enhanced public transportation options in Rivière-des-Prairies.

+Climate change

+St-Pierre helped form an environmental caucus within the Liberal Party to discuss climate policy.
+In September 2025, he introduced Motion M-19, calling on the government to designate the first Wednesday of October as National Energy Efficiency Day.
+He also introduced a caucus motion on 'Energy Efficiency as a Nation Building Project,' which was adopted at the Liberal Party of Canada National Convention in April 2026.

+Sports and politics

+St-Pierre has participated in several athletic fundraising and awareness events with fellow MPs.
+In 2025, he ran a half-marathon with other MPs to mark Canada Day, and, in 2026, he organized a 2,000-push-up challenge in support of the Canadian Mental Health Association.
+He also ran the Ottawa half-marathon dressed as the Peace Tower in May 2026.

 Personal life

-St-Pierre currently resides in Montreal, with his wife, Sylvie Trottier, and their two children.
-He is a long-distance cyclist and runner, and has completed five marathons, as well as multiple ultra marathons.
+St-Pierre resides in Montreal with his wife, Sylvie Trottier, and their two children.
+He is a long-distance runner and has completed several ultramarathons.

 Awards and recognition

-St-Pierre’s work on climate action and philanthropy has earned him several accolades.
+St-Pierre's work on climate action and philanthropy has earned him several accolades.

 In 2020, he was awarded the Honorary Scarlet Key Society award at McGill University.

-In 2021, he was given the Canadian Climate Champion Award.
+In 2021, he was awarded the Canadian Climate Champion Award.

 In 2022, he was recognized as a Clean50 honoree.

-He received Lawyer of the Year award by the Jeune Barreau du Quebec in the alternative career category.
+In 2022, he received the Lawyer of the Year award from the Jeune Barreau de Montréal in the alternative career category.

+In 2025, he received the King Charles III Coronation Medal.